 - a.
 Hearings shall be conducted in private. - b.
-The Senior Associate Dean for Academic Affairs and Educational Innovation will present the facts and information obtained from the investigation to the Committee on Professional Integrity on behalf of the School of Pharmacy.
-The Senior Associate Dean for Academic Affairs and Educational Innovation will not remain for any committee discussion once the Accused Student has been dismissed from the room or vote on any finding of responsibility or sanctions. - c.
-The Accused Student and the Senior Associate Dean for Academic Affairs and Educational Innovation may make statements and ask questions of witnesses. - d.
+The Senior AD will present the facts and information obtained from the investigation to the Committee on Professional Integrity on behalf of the School of Pharmacy.
+The Senior AD will not remain for any committee discussion once the Accused Student has been dismissed from the room or vote on any finding of responsibility or sanctions. - c.
+The Accused Student and the Senior AD may make statements and ask questions of witnesses. - d.
 All procedural questions are subject to the final decision of the Chair of the Committee on Professional Integrity. - e.
-Formal rules of evidence shall not apply, nor shall deviations from prescribed procedures necessarily invalidate a decision or proceeding, unless significant prejudice to a student or the University results.
+Formal rules of evidence shall not apply, nor shall deviations from prescribed procedures necessarily invalidate a decision or proceeding, unless significant prejudice to a student or the School of Pharmacy results.
 Rather, the Chair of the Committee on Professional Integrity shall have the authority to decide any issues regarding relevancy or admissibility that may arise during the hearing. - f.
 The Chair of the Committee on Professional Integrity shall have the authority to discharge or to remove any person whose presence is deemed unnecessary or obstructive to the proceedings. - g.
 Members of the Committee on Professional Integrity may ask questions of a witness. - h.
-The Associate Dean for Admissions and Student Affairs is present as an advocate of the Accused Student and may consult with the student prior to and following the Hearing on matters of policy and procedure.
-The Associate Dean for Admissions and Student Affairs does not actively participate in the Hearing and will not remain for any committee discussion once the Accused Student has been dismissed from the room or vote on any finding of responsibility or sanctions. - i.
+The Student Affairs AD is present as an advocate of the Accused Student and may consult with the student prior to and following the Hearing on matters of policy and procedure.
+The Student Affairs AD does not actively participate in the Hearing and will not remain for any committee discussion once the Accused Student has been dismissed from the room or vote on any finding of responsibility or sanctions. - i.
 Consideration of all evidence by the Committee on Professional Integrity shall be at its discretion.